Learn - Accounts

 Accounts

-An account in Essential Budget stands in for one place your money sits, like a checking account or a savings account.
-Every transaction in your budget is recorded against an account, and every account has a balance the app keeps current as transactions land.
+An account stands in for one place your money sits, like a checking account or a savings account.

 Where Accounts lives

-Open a budget and tap the Setup tab at the bottom of the screen.
-The tab opens with Accounts selected in the segment at the top.
-Categories and Items are the other two segments of the same tab.
+Open a budget and tap Setup at the bottom of the screen.
+The tab opens on Accounts.
+Categories and Flows are the other two segments of the same tab.

 Adding an account

 Tap Add Account on the toolbar.
-The New Account dialog opens with three required fields:
+The New Account dialog opens with five fields:

 - Account Name.
-A name you’ll recognize at a glance.
+A name you will recognize at a glance.
 “Chase Checking” beats “Account 1.”
-Up to 50 characters, and unique within the budget.
+Up to 50 characters, and no two accounts in one budget can share a name, ignoring capitalization.
+Reusing a name keeps Save switched off and shows An account named “Chase Checking” already exists.

 - Current Balance.
 What your bank shows the account at, right now.
 Open your bank app and copy the number across.